awesome-physics/awesome-neural-physics/README.md

 # Awesome Neural Physics

-This repository contains a curated list of physics simulation papers utilizing neural techniques.
+This repository hosts a curated list of papers that utilize **AI techniques for physics simulation** in the fields of computer graphics and AI.

 If you find this list useful, please consider citing it and giving it a :star:.
 Feel free to share it with others!